zzonyo/trust-docs-test/source/index.html.md

 The subscrpition of MBP data:market.$contract_code.depth.$type：

+step16 and step18 are merged by 7 decimal places.bids down,asks up.
+step17 and step19 are merged by 6 decimal places.bids down,asks up.
 step1 and step7 are merged by 5 decimal places.bids down,asks up.
 step2 and step8 are merged by 4 decimal places.bids down,asks up.
 step3 and step9 are merged by 3 decimal places.bids down,asks up.